What is the Master Naturalist Program?

 West Virginia’s Master Naturalist Program is one of the first in the nation.
 It was established in 2003 by the West Virginia Division of Natural Resources, and it is administered by that agency.
 It is open to persons age 16 years and older.

-We partnered with WVDNR in 2006 to establish our Master Naturalist program, which is the official Master Naturalist Chapter for the Eastern Panhandle.
+PVAS partnered with WVDNR in 2006 to establish our Master Naturalist program, which is the official Master Naturalist Chapter for the Eastern Panhandle.
+The Potomac Valley Master Naturalist Program has proven to be one of PVAS’s most popular offerings.
+The chapter celebrated 10 years in 2016!

 How it works: